kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 The credentials may be loaded into the device at the factory or set by the device user.

 ### UC2: mass production device
-All devices share the same firmware, and there are no unique credentials that can be loaded of set per device.
+All devices share the same firmware, and there are no per-device unique credentials that can be loaded.
 However, they have distinct embedded hardware identifiers (e.g., MAC addresses).

 ### UC3: actor gateway